Esri/arcgis-runtime-toolkit-ios/Documentation/Bookmarks/README.md

 The `BookmarksTableViewController` can be created using either an `AGSGeoView` or an array of `AGSBookmark`s.

-When created using an `AGSGeoView`, selecting a bookmark from the list will pan/zoom the geoView to the bookmark's viewpoint.
-Users can change this default behavior by supplying a custom handler to the `selectAction` property.
+When created using an `AGSGeoView`, the default behavior when selecting a bookmark from the list is to pan/zoom the geoView to the bookmark's viewpoint and then dismiss the view controller.
+Users can change this default behavior by supplying a custom handler to the `bookmarkSelectedHandler` property.

-When created using an array of `AGSBookmarks`, there is no default `selectAction` and the user must provide their own.
+When created using an array of `AGSBookmarks`, there is no default `bookmarkSelectedHandler` and the user must provide their own.

+Note that in all cases, supplying a `bookmarkSelectedHandler` requires users to also dismiss the `BookmarksTableViewController`, if desired.

+The `BookmarksTableViewController` observes changes to the `map` or `scene` property on the `AGSGeoView` and also the map or scene's `bookmarks` property and will udpate the list of bookmarks accordingly.

 ## Usage